 For the past couple of weeks Clocktimizer has been running our ‘Problems not Solutions’ campaign.
-We’ve been sharing everything from polls, to quizzes, to use cases.
 We’ve also enjoyed some of the debate our campaign has inspired.
 So much so, that we decided to round off our campaign with a Twitter chat.
 We selected the three most hotly debated topics our poll generated.
 What followed was a lively debate with lots of ideas, sharing and some differences of opinion.
 For all those who were unable to join, we have put together this wrap-up.
 We’ve gathered our favourite quotes to come out of the chat, and the best insights that were shared.
 We’d also like to offer a big thank you to all who joined and made it such a success!

 Does solving lawyers’ problems bring us faster horses or cars?

 It’s a timeless question.
 Are the developments legal tech makes possible just streamlining existing ways of working?
 Or will they be able to radically change them by introducing entirely new ways of practicing law?